 - It doesn’t allow editing the specific section of the code, which is a significant hindrance to customization.

 - Starter Plan: $3.46/month

 People usually confuse WordPress.com with WordPress.org.
 The co-founder of WordPress.org Matt Mullenweg, built WordPress.com to offer essential features to people planning to start their first blog.

 - Essential Features: The free version gets all the new features, including 3 GB of space and automatic updates or backups.

 - User Interface: It offers a clean and simple user interface through which users can create a personal blog instantly.

-- Easy Maintenance: Users don’t need to worry about security updates or periodic backup to keep the website safe from hackers.
+- Easy Maintenance: Users don’t need to worry about security updates or periodic backups to protect the website from hackers.

 - Easy Setup: It offers an effortless setup.
 All you need to do is create an account and give the URL a unique name.

 - It offers a host of free themes and plugins through which you can customize the web pages of your website.